 - Degeneration of the joints in the foot and ankle.

-- Skin and Nail conditions
+- Skin and Nail conditions, such as ingrown nails.

 - Congenital (Genetic) Deformities

 - Trauma-related Injuries such as Fractures, Dislocations and Post-traumatic Arthrosis.